Dual-Path Cross-Modal Attention for better Audio-Visual Speech Extraction: Conclusion

 \section{Conclusion}

 In this paper, we propose a new approach to tackle modality fusion when the resolutions of different modalities vary.
-In addition, we propose a speech extraction model utilizing this technique which achieves significant gain over our baseline models.
+On top of that, we propose a speech extraction model utilizing this technique which achieves significant gain over our baseline models.

-By using the chunking process proposed by Dual-path RNN~\cite{dprnn}, we are able to match the $S$ (Number of chunks) dimension in the high-resolution modality with the time dimension of the low-resolution modality.
-We are able to match the time resolution between the audio and visual modalities naturally and Inter-chunk attention with modality fusion can be done readily without additional upsample operations.
-Utilizing this dual-path attention mechanism as our separation module, our audio-visual model is able to achieve superior performance over other time-domain speech extraction systems.
+By using the chunking process proposed by Dual-path Attention~\cite{sepformer}, we can match the $S$ (Number of chunks) dimension in the high-resolution modality with the time dimension of the low-resolution modality.
+We are able to match the time resolution between the audio and visual modalities naturally, thus Inter-chunk attention with modality fusion can be done readily without additional upsample operations.
+Utilizing this dual-path attention mechanism, our audio-visual model is able to achieve an improvement of 7dB relative to other time-domain speech extraction systems.

-In the future, more serious conditions like environmental noise, reverberation, or multi-lingual mixtures can be further tested.
-Also, certain modifications need to be done to make the model run in real-time and in a semi-causal manner.